535th Airlift Squadron

 The 535th Airlift Squadron is part of the 15th Wing at Joint Base Pearl Harbor–Hickam, Hawaii.
-It operates C-17 Globemaster III aircraft providing airlift in the Pacific theater.
+It operates C-17 Globemaster III aircraft providing strategic and tactical airlift in the Indo-Pacific theater.

 The squadron was first established during World War II as the 535th Fighter Squadron.
 It served as a Replacement Training Unit for Republic P-47 Thunderbolt pilots until it was disbanded in a major reorganization of the Army Air Forces in 1944 designed to streamline training organizations.
-In 1949, the squadron was reactivated in the Air Force Reserve and served as a corollary unit of the active duty 27th Fighter Group and later, as the 535th Fighter-Escort Squadron of the 12th Fighter-Escort Group until it was ordered to active service in 1951.
+In 1949, the squadron was reactivated in the Air Force Reserve and served as a corollary unit of the active duty 27th Fighter Group and later, as the 535th Fighter-Escort Squadron, of the 12th Fighter-Escort Group until it was ordered to active service in 1951.
 Its personnel were used to man active duty units and the squadron was inactivated.
 The squadron was redesignated in 1952 as the 535th Troop Carrier Squadron, and activated at Atterbury Air Force Base to replace elements of the 923d Reserve Training Wing.
 The following year the squadron was inactivated and replaced at Atterbury by the 71st Troop Carrier Squadron.

-The unit was activated again in Viet Nam as a C-7 Caribou squadron assigned to the 483d Tactical Airlift Wing and the squadron was awarded three Presidential Unit Citations for its actions during the war.
+The unit was activated again in Vietnam as a de Haviland Canada C-7 Caribou squadron assigned to the 483d Tactical Airlift Wing and the squadron was awarded three Presidential Unit Citations for its actions during the war.
 The unit was designated the 535th Airlift Squadron and activated in its current role in 2005.

 Mission

 The 535th operates eight Boeing C-17 Globemaster III aircraft.
-The squadron executes airlift and airdrop missions to support United States Pacific Command and United States Transportation Command.
+The squadron executes airlift and airdrop missions to support United States Indo-Pacific Command and United States Transportation Command.
 The 204th Airlift Squadron of the Hawaii Air National Guard is an associate unit of the 535th, flying the same planes.